zksecurity/noname/book/src/scope.md

 Like most languages, noname has a notion of scope within a function.
 Unlike a lot of languages noname forbids shadowing at all scope level.
-This means that eventhough different functions can use local variable with colliding names, the local variable of one function must all have different names.
+This means that even though different functions can use local variable with colliding names, the local variable of one function must all have different names.

 For example, the following code does not compile: